jimi-raimi/My-Cybersecurity-Portfolio/ctf-writeups/ctfcw-2025/README.md

 * Decode one layer at a time, then re-analyze the resulting output.
 * Stay patient and systematic — do not skip any steps.

----

-> 📌 *This writeup was written based on hands-on experience during the CTFCW competition.
-All flags were obtained within an authorized environment.*